-Dr. Veronica Devall's practice is based in Calgary, Alberta.
+Dr. Veronica Devall's specialty practice is based in Calgary, Alberta.

 Specialized services include acupuncture, animal chiropractic, postural rehabilitation and low level therapeutic laser.

 Veterinary Rehabilitation embraces a range of advanced therapies available for the restoration of physical function and condition in dogs and cats that have undergone surgery, experienced injury or suffered debilitating disease.

 Immobilization and disuse have been shown to be associated with increased pain, more prolonged recoveries and higher frequencies of re-injury after normal activities are resumed.

 Advanced Veterinary treatment in Rehabilitation strives to restore the ability of an animal to engage in the normal activities of daily life.